UTC +8 / UTC +9.5 / UTC +10

 For female employees, parental leave can start six weeks before the expected due date while the partner’s parental leave can start no earlier than on the actual day of birth.

-five days of unpaid family and domestic violence leave each year
+10 days of paid family and domestic violence leave each year

 In addition to employment termination by default – i.e. in case of a fixed-term contract – resignation and mutual agreement, employment in Australia may be terminated by one of the following reasons (non-exhaustive list):

 redundancy and business-related dismissal